Skip to main content

 At the NATO Summit in Warsaw in July 2016, the Heads of State and Government of all the NATO member states unanimously decided to deploy four multinational battalion battle groups as part of the Enhanced Forward Presence (eFP) in Estonia, Latvia, Lithuania and Poland.

 The Republic of Slovenia operates in Latvia under the leadership of Canada as the lead nation of the battle group, which also includes Albania, Italy, Poland and Spain.
-Currently, the Slovenian Armed Forces participates in the eFP with a 50-member contingent.
-The deployed SAF members take part in the peacetime activities of the eFP forces (exercises, training, movements to protect own forces and other peacetime activities to ensure and maintain a comprehensive and enhanced NATO defence and deterrence posture).
+Currently, the Slovenian Armed Forces participates in the Multinational Battalion Battle Group Latvia with a 50-member contingent.
+The deployed Slovenian Armed Forces members take part in the peacetime activities of the deployed units (exercises, training, movements to protect own forces and other peacetime activities to ensure and maintain a comprehensive and enhanced NATO defence and deterrence posture).

 Accessibility(CTRL+F2)